Call Us Message Us

 Dissociative Identity Disorder (DID) Treatment in Fort Lauderdale, Florida

-The Sylvia Brafman Mental Health Center, located in the heart of Florida, is a leading provider of evidence-based treatment of Dissociative Identity Disorder.
+The Sylvia Brafman Mental Health Center, located in the heart of Florida, is a leading provider of evidence-based treatment of Dissociative Identity Disorder (DID).
 We offer a variety of treatment options tailored to each individual’s needs.
 Our center, nestled in beautiful Broward County and just a short drive from Miami, Fort Lauderdale, West Palm Beach, Boca Raton, Hollywood, Coral Gables, Key West, and Pompano Beach, is renowned for its exceptional care and commitment to patient well-being.

 What is Dissociative Identity Disorder?